Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-durable-jobs.md

       * If so we send the parent a message to set our result to a given value
       * After the value is set, the parent will awake and replay the job
      * If the job has no parent it almost always has a C# continuation, which we will call when it exists

+* When the system restarts, all previously saved job states are loaded into memory, and the system will restart any UnitOfWork instances that exist in the system.
+Since Orchestrations are just a collection of UnitOfWork instances, they will be restarted as well once the
+UnitsOfWork are restarted and complete

 Based on this description a few concerns are likely to arise: